SSteenbrink/spotitube/README.md

 7. You should now be able to use the client to create, edit and delete playlists and tracks.

 ### Changing the database
-To change the database the application uses, all you have to do is change the database type from MYSQL to SQLITE in ``src/main/resources/database.properties``, no recompiling necessary!
+To change the database the application uses, all you have to do is change the database type from MYSQL to SQLITE or MONGODB in ``src/main/resources/database.properties``, no recompiling necessary!
 NOTE: The SQLite database is populated with only one customer (username: sebas, password: password) and three tracks.